Hugo Siquet

-Hugo Siquet (born 9 July 2002) is a Belgian professional footballer who plays as a right-back for Cercle Brugge, on loan from SC Freiburg in the Bundesliga.
+Hugo Thierry Siquet (born 9 July 2002) is a Belgian professional footballer who plays as a right-back for Club Brugge and the Belgium national team.

 Club career

 On 20 July 2020, Siquet signed his first professional contract with Standard Liège.
 He made his professional debut with Standard Liège in a 3–1 UEFA Europa League loss to Lech Poznań on 5 November 2020.